 In a scenario, we have Employee Name and Address in a dataset.
 There are hidden Double Quotes in the entries however for better representation and understanding we are showing the Double Quotes explicitly.

-6 Easy Ways to Remove Hidden Double Quotes in Excel
+How to Remove Hidden Double Quotes in Excel: 6 Easy Ways

 Method 1: Using Find and Replace

 Excel’s Find and Replace feature finds any character you ask to then replaces it with whatever character you command to.
 Though we keep the Double Quotes explicit for better understanding, it can be used whether Double quotes are hidden in formulas or anywhere in the worksheet.

 Step 1: Go to Home Tab > Select Find & Select (in Editing section) > Click on Replace (from the options).

 Step 2: The Find and Replace window appears.

 In the Find and Replace window,

 in Find what command box Insert Quotation Sign (“) and Keep the Replace with command box Empty.
 Keep other selections Default.

 Click on Find All.
 It’ll show all the entries containing Quotation Signs underneath the Command icons.